awslabs/kubeflow-manifests/website/content/en/docs/component-guides/pipelines.md

    kubectl port-forward svc/istio-ingressgateway -n istio-system 8080:80
    ```

 2. Install the verification script dependencies.
-The script requires python 3.6 or greater.
+The script requires python 3.6 or greater. (opitonal: You can run this code from notebook too, after login in central dashboard)

    ```
    pip install boto3 kfp requests